Kyr4l/ei-universal-mod/README.md

 A complete, Multiplayer-Friendly mod for Evil Islands : Curse of the Lost Soul.
 Based on EI-Mod, HG-Mod, and others.

-This mod features a complete rebalance of both SP and MP modes.
+This mod features a complete rebalance of the Multiplayer mode.
+Adds new materials, characters, etc...

 *Requires EIStarter, which is provided on this repo, but it can also be found on `gipat.ru`*